thorek/gama/libs/doc/attribute-configuration.md

 # Attribute Configuration

 Entities have attributes describing the data of the entity.
-Many aspects to this can be configured by the follwowing
+Many aspects to this can be configured by the this configuration type

 ### Configuration Type